 You have been automatically enrolled into a workplace pension

-You and your employer must pay a percentage of your earnings into your workplace pension scheme.
+You and your employer must pay some of your earnings into your workplace pension scheme.

-Under automatic enrollment schemes, you’ll make contributions based on your total earnings between £6,240 and £50,270 a year before tax.
+Under automatic enrolment schemes, you’ll make contributions based on your total earnings between £6,240 and £50,270 a year before tax.
 Your total earnings include: